lvoz2/python_sri/README.md

 #### py_sri.SRI.hash_data(*data*) -> str
 Creates a SRI hash for the data in ```data```

-data: A bytes-like object containing the data to hash
+data: A bytes-like object containing the data to hash.
+If attempting to give a string or textual data that is not already bytes-like, use methods like [```str.encode```](https://docs.python.org/3/library/stdtypes.html#str.encode)

 ## Contributing